ZigZagExchange/backend/README.md

 Arguments: `[chainid, market, side, baseQuantity, quoteQuantity]`

-Note: Only for zkSync chains.

 Description: Request a quote for a purchase.

-Quotes are all in prices including gas fees, so they may differ from the market price substantially.
+Note: **For zkSync** quotes are all in prices including gas fees, so they may differ from the market price substantially.

 Only one of baseQuantity or quoteQuantity should be set.